Main Grants

 National charities are generally not considered.
 However, national charities wishing to apply under funding themes 1, 2 and 3 may only do so where they have a branch in one or more of the defined areas which is responsible for its own financial management and fundraising and can provide separate accounts.

 Grants are provided for specific projects, operating costs, including staff, as well as refurbishment and specific items of equipment.
+Please note that capital appeals for building costs and vehicles are not considered.

 Our focus is on small and medium-sized charities.
-We do not consider applications from charities with an annual income of over £1 million and/or free unrestricted reserves to the value of more than six months of their annual expenditure.
+We do not consider applications from charities with an annual income of over £1 million.
+Charities should also have a least 1 month’s operating costs in unrestricted reserves but no more that 6 months operating costs in unrestricted reserves(including designated reserves).

 The Trustees play a very active role in the Trust and review their policy and criteria regularly.
 Flexibility is retained to allow for reaction to changes in the environment and the community alike.